apache/drill/contrib/native/client/readme.win.txt

     d) Build the protobuf project first (not the solution)
     e) Build the solution!

-2.3 Zookeeper (3.4.6)
+2.3 Zookeeper (3.5.7)
     a) Set the ZOOKEEPER_HOME environment variable
-    b) The 3.4.6 release of Zookeeper does not build correctly on 64 bit windows.
-To fix that for the 64 bit build, apply patch zookeeper-3.4.6-x64.patch For example in Msysgit
+    b) The 3.5.7 release of Zookeeper is the current verison of Zookeeper and will build on Windows.
+Note: there is a patch in git history which allowed Drill to run using ZooKeeper 3.4.6.
-        $ cd <ZOOKEEPER_HOME> && git apply <DRILL_HOME>/contrib/native/client/patches/zookeeper-3.4.6-x64.patch
+     However, this version is ancient, ZooKeeper 3.5.7 is current and does not need any patch to build on Windows so the patch remains in the Git history only
     c) In Visual Studio 2010 Express open <ZOOKEEPER_HOME>/src/c/zookeeper.sln
         i) Add a 64 bit project configuration for each project.
 (Make sure the platform toolset is set to Windows7.1SDK)